SPEAK WITH A TEAM MEMBER (770) 920-6030

 During this time, the individual named on the will — an Executor — will be authorized to administer the estate and determine how assets will be distributed.

-What Are Letters of Administration?
+What are Letters of Administration?

 Without this document, no one has any power to take action on behalf of the estate whatsoever.
 Financial institutions will not be able to speak with you, and you may not have the authority to transfer or sell property, including the estate home.

-First, make sure that the deceased did NOT leave a will.
+To obtain the Letters of Administration, first, you must ensure that the deceased did NOT leave a will.
 Then, you must file an appropriate petition in the Probate Court to begin the process.

 If the deceased did leave a will, you would receive a different order called Letters of Testamentary.
 Letters of Testamentary will allow you to act on behalf of the decedent and manage tax-related matters.